aquasecurity/deployments/quick_start/kubernetes_and_openshift/manifests/README.md

 The quick-start deployment can be used to deploy Aqua Self-Hosted Enterprise on your Kubernetes cluster quickly and easily.
 It is suited for proofs-of-concept (POCs) and environments intended for instruction, development, and test.

 For production usage, enterprise-grade deployments, advanced use cases, and deployment on other Kubernetes platforms, deploy Aqua Enterprise with the required Aqua components (such as server, enforcers, scanner, so on.) on your orchestration platform.
-For more information, refer to the product documentation [Deploy Aqua Enterprise](https://docs.aquasec.com/v6.2/docs/deployment-overview).
+For more information, refer to the product documentation, [Deploy Aqua Enterprise](https://docs.aquasec.com/v6.2/docs/deployment-overview).

 The quick-start deployment supports the following Kubernetes platforms:
 * Kubernetes